Unleash/unleash-client-node/README.md

 You can also construct the Unleash instance yourself instead of via the `initialize` method.

-**Important:** When using the Unleash client directly, you **must** make sure to not create new Unleash instances in request scope.
-Most applications is expected to only have a single Unleash instance (singleton).
-Each SDK instance will maintain a connection to the Unleash API, which may result in flooding the Unleash API.
+When using the Unleash client directly, you **should not create new Unleash instances on every request**.
+Most applications are expected to only have a single Unleash instance (singleton).
+Each Unleash instance will maintain a connection to the Unleash API, which may result in flooding the Unleash API.

 ```js
 const { Unleash } = require('unleash-client');